10 Steps To Buying A House

-If you change your mind and decide that you won’t buy the home for any reason that is not specified in a contingency, the seller gets to keep your earnest money deposit.
-That’s why it’s vital that you consider the conditions in which you may need to pull out of the contract before you make an offer.
-Including a contingency in your offer can be the difference between keeping and losing your earnest money.
+If you decide you won’t buy the home for any reason that is not specified in a contingency, the seller gets to keep your earnest money deposit.
+This is why it’s vital that you consider the conditions in which you may need to pull out of the contract before submitting an offer.

-Step 10: Get A Home Inspection
+Step 7: Get A Home Inspection And Home Appraisal

 If significant repairs are needed, you can request that the seller complete them before closing.
 If the seller declines to handle the repairs and an agreement can’t be reached, you may be able to withdraw your offer.

-However, if you’ve included an inspection contingency in your contract, you’ll be able to guarantee that either repairs are made, the cost is deducted from the purchase price, or the contract is broken and your earnest money is returned.
+If you’ve included an inspection contingency in your contract, you may be able to negotiate so that either repairs are made, the cost is deducted from the purchase price, or the contract is broken and your earnest money is returned.

-Step 12: Close On Your New Home
+Step 10: Close On Your New Home

 During closing, the property title will pass from the seller to you.
 A closing agent will oversee this process, which typically takes place at a title company, management firm, escrow office or your home.

-During closing, you have two major responsibilities:
+During closing, you have two primary responsibilities: